nf-core/metaboigniter/docs/usage.md

 # nf-core/metaboigniter: Usage

+Please read this documentation on the nf-core website: https://nf-co.re/metaboigniter/usage

 ## Table of contents

 <!-- Install Atom plugin markdown-toc-auto for this ToC to auto-update on save -->